TriumphLLC/Blend4Web/doc_src/project_manager.rst

 The left part of the editor window contains a list of all ``.html``, ``.css`` and ``.js`` files from the project directory (``projects/my_project``).
 The right part contains the content of a currently selected project file (no file is selected by default) with highlighted syntax.

 .. note::
-    This interface can only be used to edit files from developer version of a project, but not from the builded version.
+    This interface can only be used to edit files from developer version of a project, but not from the built version.

 New ``.html``, ``.js`` and ``.css`` files can be added to the project directory by clicking the ``[New File]`` button.